datduong/archival-stability-of-computational-biology-software/getAbstract/readme.md

 As an example, consider the paper ```PMC2427163.nxml``` (included here).
 This file is in XML format.

-Download all the python scripts.
+Download the example XML and all python scripts.
 Go inside ```getLinksStatus.py```, run the code to extract the software links in this paper.

 Description of the output are found inside ```getLinksStatus.py```.